logo for nutrition-and-you.com

 Muskmelon

-Different varieties of muskmelons grown all over the world; but two varieties that named after their place of origin have become popular in the western world.
-The European cantaloupe (Cucumis melo cantalupensis) derives its name from the Italian papal village of "Cantalup" and features lightly-ribbed, pale green skin that looks quite different from the North American cantaloupe.
-The North American cantaloupe, very common in the United States and in some parts of Canada, (Cucumis melo reticulatus) is named reticulatus due to its net-like (or reticulated) skin covering.
+1. European cantaloupe (Cucumis melo cantalupensis) derives its name from the Italian papal village of "Cantalup" and features lightly-ribbed, pale green skin that looks quite different from the North American cantaloupe.

-Health benefits of Cantaloupe
+8 amazing Health Benefits of Cantaloupe

 See the table below for in depth analysis of nutrients:

-Cantaloupe (Cucumis melo), Fresh,
+Cantaloupe (Cucumis melo), Fresh, Nutritive Value per 100 g.

 (Source: USDA National Nutrient data base)

-Principle Nutrient Value Percentage of RDA
+Principle Nutrient Value Percent of RDA

 Energy 34 Kcal 1.5%